Special offers

 Right of Withdrawal

-To meet the withdrawal deadline, it is sufficient for you to send the notification regarding the exercise of the right of withdrawal before the withdrawal period has expired.
+To meet the withdrawal deadline, it is sufficient for you to send your communication concerning the exercise of the right of withdrawal before the withdrawal period has expired.

 Consequences of Withdrawal

-If you withdraw from this contract, we shall reimburse you for all payments received from you, including delivery costs (except for the additional costs arising if you chose a type of delivery other than the least expensive standard delivery offered by us), without delay and at the latest within fourteen days from the day on which the notification of your withdrawal from this contract was received by us.
-For this reimbursement, we will use the same means of payment that you used for the original transaction, unless something else has been expressly agreed with you; in any case, you will not incur any fees as a result of this reimbursement.
+If you withdraw from this contract, we shall reimburse you for all payments received from you, including delivery costs (except for the additional costs arising if you chose a type of delivery other than the least expensive standard delivery offered by us), without delay and at the latest within fourteen days from the day on which we received your notification of withdrawal from this contract.
+For this reimbursement, we will use the same means of payment that you used for the original transaction, unless expressly agreed otherwise with you; in no event will you incur any fees as a result of this reimbursement.

-We may withhold reimbursement until we have received the goods back or until you have provided evidence that you have returned the goods, whichever is the earlier.
+We may withhold reimbursement until we have received the goods back or until you have provided evidence of having returned the goods, whichever is the earlier.

 We will bear the costs of returning the goods.